 Table 3-25 defines the read port flags update latency due to a write operation.
+N is the number of synchronization stages.
+In this example, N is 2.

-Table 3-25:Non-Built-in FIFOs, Independent Clock and FWFT Read Mode Implementations:Read Port Flags Update Latency Due to a Write Operation a.
-The crossing clock domain logic in independent clock FIFOs introduces a 1 RD\CLK uncertainty to the latency calculation.
+Table 3-25: Non-Built-in FIFOs, Independent Clock and FWFT Read Mode Implementations: Read Port Flags Update Latency Due to a Write Operation b.
+Write handshaking signals are only impacted by a write operation.